jorgef/engineeringladders/Developer.md

 * **Evangelizes**: researches, creates proofs of concept and introduces new technologies to the team
 * **Owns**: owns the production operation and monitoring of the system and is aware of its SLAs
-* **Mentors**: mentors other to accelerate their career-growth and encourages them to participate
+* s to accelerate their career-growth and encourages them to participate
 * **Challenges**: challenges the team processes, looking for ways to improve them
 * **Team**: makes an impact on the whole team, not just on specific parts of it